theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/the_player_node.md

 ## The `Player.ts` script

 The [`Player.ts`](https://github.com/theRenard/cocos-creator-laser-defender/blob/master/assets/Scripts/Player.ts) script handles the player position, it respect the boundaries of the parent node with the `math.clamp` utility. the `move` method is called in the `update` method and it take into account both `deltatime` ([why?](https://drewcampbell92.medium.com/understanding-delta-time-b53bf4781a03)) and `movespeed` variables.
+It exposes also the `onMove` and `onFire` methods that are called by the `PlayerInput.ts` script.

 ## The `PlayerInput.ts` script